modernweb-dev/web/docs/learn/web-development/es-modules.md

 ## CommonJS modules

-CommonJS is the module system of NodeJS and predates the standard es module system.
-You can recognize them by the use of `require` and `module.exports`:
+CommonJS is the original module system of node and predates standard es modules.
+You can recognize this type of module by the use of `require` and `module.exports`:

 ```js
 const foo = require('./foo');